DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 * £6,935 per year for a part-time course

 ### Non-UK citizens
-Tuition fees for a full-time postgraduate teacher training course for non-UK citizens vary depending on the provider but can range from £9,250 to about £36,000.
+Tuition fees for postgraduate teacher training course for non-UK citizens vary depending on the provider.

+The maximum tuition fee for a postgraduate teacher training course for non-UK citizens is about:

+* £36,000 per year for a full-time course
+* £17,500 per year for a part-time course

 The average full-time tuition fee for non-UK citizens is around £14,765.